The Top 44 TV Room Ideas – Interior Home and Design

 7. Family Room TV Room Ideas

-Furniture placement is super important when you’re planning a room for the whole family.
-Make sure to arrange the TV and the seating so there’s an unobstructed view of the screen no matter where you’re sitting.
+placement is super important when you’re planning a for the whole family.
+Make sure to arrange the seating, so there’s an unobstructed view of the no matter where you’re sitting.
 If you don’t have enough chairs for extended family over the holidays, extra fluffy throw pillows can double as floor cushions in a pinch.

 8. Modern TV Room Ideas